National Islamic Front: Alliance with military

 The NIF alliance with the Omar al-Bashir putch has been described (by Olivier Roy) as similar to the Jamaat-e-Islami alliance with Pakistan General Muhammad Zia-ul-Haq.
 Jamaat-e-Islami also favored top-down Islamism and Zia also staged a coup against an elected government.
-Explanations for why the military allied itself with the NIF include its infiltration by the NIF, and the "ideological justification" the NIF gave the war as a jihad against the animists and Christians of the south.

-(While the Pakistan military had just lost a war and Omar al-Bashir was continuing a war, both wars ended in the loss by secession of a large area of their country (East Pakistan and South Sudan), and in international opprobrium for millions of civilians killed and human rights abused.)
+Explanations for why the military allied itself with the NIF include its infiltration by the NIF, and the "ideological justification" the NIF gave the war as a jihad against the animists and Christians of the south, while the Pakistan military had just lost a war and Omar al-Bashir was continuing a war, both wars ended in the loss by secession of a large area of their country (Bangladesh and South Sudan), and in international criticism for millions of civilians killed and human rights abused.

 Governance

 Like the Jamaat-e-Islami in Pakistan, and unlike the Muslim Brotherhood in Egypt, or Islamic Salvation Front in Algeria, the NIF was interested in spreading Islam from above rather than preaching to the masses.
-It strove to eliminate the power of the traditional Sufi brotherhood based parties (Democratic Unionist Party and Umma Party) and replace them with itself.

-Under NIF government, education was overhauled to focus on the glory of Arab and Islamic culture, and memorizing the Quran.
+It strove to eliminate the power of the traditional Sufi brotherhood based parties (the Democratic Unionist Party and the Umma Party) and replace them with itself.
+Under the NIF government, education was overhauled to focus on the glory of Arab and Islamic culture, and memorizing the Quran.
 Religious police in the capital insured that women were veiled, especially in government offices and universities.

 Alleged human rights abuses by the NIF regime included war crimes, ethnic cleansing, a revival of slavery, torture of opponents, and an unprecedented number of refugees fleeing into Uganda, Kenya, Eritrea, Egypt, Europe and North America.
 Repression of the "secular middle class" was "savage" and unprecedented for Sudan where "political customs" were relatively relaxed.
 "Purges and executions were carried out in the upper ranks" of the army, and civil and military officials were subjected to Islamist "reeducation".
 Opponents were forced into exile to prevent them from organizing an alternative to the regime.

 International organizations denounced the routine interrogation and torture by security agencies in anonymous "ghost houses".
-To compensate for its lack of mass support the NIF employed paramilitary force made up of Fallata tribesmen (traditionally agricultural day labourers) to "do its dirty work", the tribesmen being bound to the NIF because "they risked forfeiting everything should the NIF lose its grip on power."
-In interviews Turabi dismissed abuses as minimal and attributed them to the "extreme sensitively" of his opponents.
+To compensate for its lack of mass support the NIF employed paramilitary force made up of Fula tribesmen (traditionally agricultural day labourers) to "do its dirty work", the tribesmen being bound to the NIF because "they risked forfeiting everything should the NIF lose its grip on power."
+In interviews al-Turabi dismissed abuses as minimal and attributed them to the "extreme sensitively" of his opponents.